marijnh/Eloquent-JavaScript/07_robot.md

 {{index "do loop"}}

-We don't want any parcels that are sent from the same place that they are addressed to.
+We don't want any parcels to be sent from the same place that they are addressed to.
 For this reason, the `do` loop keeps picking new places when it gets one that's equal to the address.

 Let's start up a virtual world.